wwicak/mcp-perplexity/README.md

 - Prompt for your Perplexity API key and model preferences
 </details>

-#### Manual Installation

-If you prefer to install manually, follow these steps:

 #### Configure your MCP Client

 To use this MCP server, you need to configure your MCP client to connect to it.
 The configuration method will vary depending on your specific client.